CAAPIM/Microgateway/get-started/get-further/build-microgateway-with-custom-templates-and-services.md

 - **_Accept the license_**

+  By passing the value "true" to the environment variable `ACCEPT_LICENSE` in the file `get-started/docker-compose/config/license.env`, you are expressing your acceptance of the [CA Trial and Demonstration](../../LICENSE.md).

   The initial Product Availability Period for your trial of CA Microgateway shall be sixty (60) days from the date of your initial deployment.
 You are permitted only one (1) trial of CA Microgateway per Company, and you may not redeploy a new trial of CA Microgateway after the end of the initial Product Availability Period.

-  By passing the value "true" to the environment variable `ACCEPT_LICENSE` in the file `get-started/docker-compose/config/license.env`, you are expressing your acceptance of the [Microservices Gateway Pre-Release Agreement](../../LICENSE.md).

 - Build a new Microgateway container image with a sample service: